-And why would you want to do that?
-You can lower your monthly payments by over $250 a month by refinancing—or over $16,000 over the life of the loan.
+In fact, you could save thousands of dollars over the life of your loan thanks to flexible terms and low fixed or variable rates.
 Here’s a look at refinancing—what it is, the benefits and drawbacks, and how to refinance your SoFi student loan.

 Many student borrowers have a patchwork of student loans when they graduate—some federal, some private.
 They’re all serviced by different lenders.

 This can lead to a confusing routine of managing and making payments to numerous loans every month.

 When you refinance, you take out a new loan with a new lender.
 The lender pays back all your loans, and then issues you a single new loan for the total amount you owe.
 You get a new interest rate and new terms.
 And you get to make only one payment per month.

 The most important benefit of refinancing is that you get a new—preferably lower—interest rate.
 This can save you thousands.